 "Occasionally, very serious problems occur, leading to major recalls of pet food brands.
 Within the U.S., 11 such recalls occurred between 1996 and 2010.
 These resulted from chemical contaminants or misformulations: three aflatoxin, three excess Vitamin D3, one excess methionine, three inadequate thiamine, and one adulteration with melamine and related compounds.
 In addition, there were two additional warnings concerning a Fanconi-like renal syndrome in dogs following ingestion of large amounts of chicken jerky treat products.
 Similar concerns about Fanconi syndrome in dogs have recently been raised in the UK."

 According to experts at Cummings Veterinary Medical Center at Tufts University, "The most commonly reported food allergies in dogs and cats are chicken, beef, dairy, and egg (and fish for cats)...What surprises many pet owners is that grains are actually uncommon causes of food allergies – most pets are allergic to animal proteins."
 Food allergies can cause a variety of symptoms in dogs, including (but not limited to) rashes, dry and itchy skin, loose stool, constipation, gas, vomiting, eye discharge, and fur loss.
 Exposure to allergens over time is a health concern, as it compromises the immune system.

-How do I know if a diet will be safe for my pet?
+How do I know if a plant-based diet will be safe for my pet?

 Hooray for healthy, sustainable, and cruelty-free dog food!
 Since 2005, v-dog has seen thousands of dogs absolutely thrive on our nutritionally complete vegan formula.
 Our kibble is free of byproducts, fillers, and common allergens, making it a safe and healthy choice for pups of all shapes and sizes.
 Learn more about what we do here!